• start here

 Less than 1km from the Visitor Centre, there’s an amazing Tasmanian Devil sanctuary that is definitely worth visiting.
 They are doing heaps of conservation work with the highly endangered Devils, which you can learn all about on a tour of the facility.
 You’ll also get the opportunity to see Devils and Quolls up close— and they are way cuter than you’d imagine!

-We did the After Dark Feeding Tour (which wasn’t actually after dark, since it’s summer) for $29.50 each, and it was one of the highlights of our entire trip around Tasmania!
+We did the After Dark Feeding Tour (which wasn’t actually after dark, since it’s summer) and it was one of the highlights of our entire trip around Tasmania!
 I also met a veterinary student in the kitchen of our holiday park who was volunteering at the facility, and she strongly encouraged us to do the Joey Encounter tour.
 We didn’t have time, but apparently it is the absolute best thing to do at the sanctuary.

 Dove Canyon Canyoning